 Supporting future scientists and engineers has never been more important.
 In order to remain educationally and economically competitive, we need to bolster the scientific curiosity and ambitions of these talented young individuals.
 Consider these statistics:

 - 50% of all engineering degrees awarded by U.S. engineering colleges are earned by international students,

 - 50% of the current science and engineering workforce is nearing the age of retirement.

 Science fairs are not just for high school students.
-You can be involved as a volunteer, as a judge, and if you have a master’s or doctoral degree in Math, Engineering or Science, please sign up to judge.
+You can be involved as a staff volunteer or as a judge.
+If you have a master’s or doctoral degree in Math, Engineering or Science, please sign up to judge.